Doors Open 2015

 The Halifax Central Library is a five-storey structure comprising about 11,000 square metres (120,000 sq ft) of space.
 A skylighted atrium, criss-crossed by stairs and walkways, spans the interior height of the structure.
 The design, said to resemble a stack of books, has Read on! →

-With the first part of the courthouse being built in 1862, this local landmark was built with three reasons in mind.
-The first, and most obvious, was that the growing town needed someplace besides the church to carry out and Read on! →
+This local landmark was built with three reasons in mind.
+The first was that the growing town needed somewhere other than the church to carry out and settle charges.
+Second, there had been a very large number of fires in Read on! →

 Constructed in 1908 by William B. Fidler, the Halifax Fire Department eventually settled here, after being established in 1754.
 It is the second oldest, continuously working fire station in Canada.
 Today, it is part of Halifax Regional Fire & Emergency, one of Read on! →